MouseBiteLabs/Game-Boy-Pocket-Color/MGBC PCB/README.md

 ### Part Placement

 Some of the parts are a bit cramped, and it can be a bit difficult to decipher which part is which.
 Hopefully this image helps you clarify.
+(This is a photo from a previous version of the board, so the parts on your board may be slightly nudged from where they are in this image.)

 ![image](https://user-images.githubusercontent.com/97127539/235396199-3f610782-8782-44d2-b0a4-8c2cef4e248b.png)